 - Selectivity: Identify colleges at several levels of academic competitiveness including “reach” schools with more challenging academics, “target” colleges where your chances of admission are roughly even, and “probable” schools where you are very likely to be accepted.
 You can find academic admissions standards for Massachusetts public colleges and universities here.

 The campus visit is an important part of the college admissions process, and allows prospective students and their families to tour a college, hear from current students and admissions staff, and get a feel for the campus.
-The spring of your junior year is a great time to start visiting colleges that interest you.
+Your high school junior year is a great time to start visiting colleges that interest you.
 Learn More

 Admission Timing Options

 The colleges on your list may offer any or all of the following admission timing options, each of which has specific deadlines: